STD: Information for Health Care Professionals

 How can I get more information about Partner Services?

-Any health care professional can contact a Partner Services provider on this Wisconsin STD Program staff list.
+Any health care professional can contact a Partner Services provider listed on this Wisconsin STD Program staff contact information webpage.

 Health care professionals interact with patients who have sexually transmitted diseases or need to get tested for sexually transmitted diseases.
 Helping patients understand how syphilis is spread, what are some of the signs and symptoms of syphilis, different testing and treatment options, and ways of preventing getting syphilis can be important to the health of the patients they are serving.
 Patients may need additional time to understand these diseases and fact sheets can help them achieve this.